istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 $ istioctl kube-inject -f @samples/sleep/sleep.yaml@ | kubectl apply -f -
 {{< /text >}}

-By default, this will use in-cluster configuration.
+By default, this will use the in-cluster configuration.
 Alternatively, injection can be done using local copies of the configuration.

 {{< text bash >}}
 $ kubectl -n istio-system get configmap istio-sidecar-injector -o=jsonpath='{.data.config}' > inject-config.yaml